juhasev/sample-ninja-help/rewards-tremendous.md

 - **"Failed to retrieve balance"** on the Tremendous card — the API key is invalid, was revoked, or belongs to the wrong environment (sandbox key with Live mode selected, or vice versa).
 Re-check the configuration.
 - **Catalog is empty** — the initial download may still be running; use the refresh button in the catalog dialog.
 If it stays empty, verify the API key.
 - **Redemptions stuck in soft-failed state** — usually an empty balance or a temporary Tremendous outage.
 The notification you received names the cause and the fix.
 Retry from the Redemptions screen once resolved.
+- **Panelist did not receive the reward email** — check the address on their profile and ask them to look in their spam folder, then resend.
+The reward email is sent by your panel, so it follows the same delivery and bounce handling as your other panel emails.
+- **"This reward was delivered by Tremendous itself and has no redemption link"** when resending — that reward was issued before Sample Ninja took over the reward email, so there is no link to regenerate.
+Issue the panelist a new reward instead.
 - **Order shows PENDING** — the order is awaiting settlement or a manual approval rule configured in your Tremendous dashboard.
 The system checks pending orders every few minutes and completes them automatically.
 For fully automatic processing, disable order approvals in the Tremendous dashboard (**Team settings → Approvals**).

 #### Disable